diffblue/cbmc/jbmc/src/java_bytecode/README.md

 `ACC_` in JBMC, e.g., as `#define ACC_PUBLIC 0x0001` or `#define ACC_ENUM
 0x4000`.

-\subsection Constant Pool
+\subsection java-class-constant-pool Constant Pool

 The constant pool contains all strings and referred values that are used in the .class.
 This includes the names of the class itself and its super-class, as well as the names and signatures of all fields and methods.
 All strings in the constant pool are in UTF-16 format.

-\subsection Fields
+\subsection java-class-fields Fields

 Each member variable of a class has a field entry with a corresponding field information structure.
 This contains the name of the field, its raw JVM type